Stringer-J/PWA-19/README.md

 ## Description:

-This repo was created to
+This repo was created to showcase a text editor using a webpack.

 ## Installation:

+Run 'npm run install' from your root folder in your terminal, then run 'npm run start'.

 ## Usage:

-To use this repo,
+To use this repo, you can dig through the code to see how webpacks work but I wouldn't recommend it because I ran out of time and couldn't finish this.

 ## Credits: